hpdobrica/digital-garden-public/My Digital Garden setup.md

 The goal of this whole project is for me to have a good way to manage my knowledge base and easily publish some subset of it.

-The notes should be stored in markdown format in [[Git]], and published by Github Pages.
+The notes should be stored in markdown format in [[Public/Git]], and published by Github Pages.
 It's important that I can easily publish or unpublish notes from the website as needed.

-Note taking itself is inspired by [[Evergreen Notes]] method.
+Note taking itself is inspired by [[01 Inbox/Evergreen Notes]] method.

 ## Implementation

-The setup consists of three github repositories which are interconnected by [[Git Submodules]]:
+The setup consists of three github repositories which are interconnected by [[01 Inbox/Git Submodules]]:
 - `Main` repository
 - `Public` repository - https://github.com/hpdobrica/digital-garden-public
 - `Website` repository - https://github.com/hpdobrica/hpdobrica.github.io